 How Does Yoga Help?

-It starts with pain perception.
+The answer starts with pain perception.

 Yoga can also help with inflammation.
-No matter where your pain stems from, it can often feel like even the slightest movement causes it to “flare-up”.
+No matter where your pain stems from, it can often feel like even the slightest movement causes it to flare up.
 That’s why inflammation and chronic pain often go hand-in-hand.
 Because yoga naturally decreases your body’s stress response, it can also help to reduce inflammation and make your pain feel less severe.

 Managing Your Mental Health